Dirbaio/gominer/README.md

 #### Preliminaries

-Gominer works with both OpenCL (both AMD and NVIDIA) and CUDA (NVIDIA only).
+Gominer works with OpenCL (both AMD and NVIDIA) and CUDA (NVIDIA only).
 At the current time, most users have reported that OpenCL gives them higher hashrates on NVIDIA.

 **NOTE: Although gominer works with CUDA, there are not any build instructions yet.
-The will be provided at a later date**.
+They will be provided at a later date**.

 Once you decide on OpenCL or CUDA, you will need to install the graphics driver for your GPU as well as the headers for OpenCL or CUDA